How Do I Bring A Common Law Claim For A Work Injury In Qld?

 These steps commence with the service of a document called the Notice of Claim for Damages, on Workcover Queensland and the employer.

-Proceeding to A Settlement Conference & The Filing Of A Common Law Claim
+When Will It Proceed to A Settlement Conference & The Filing Of A Common Law Claim?

 After the insurer has time to investigate your claim and the parties are able to gather information about the extent of your injuries, your claim proceeds to a settlement conference, where you have the opportunity to try to resolve your claim.